 Paged Memory.
 Each task has its own page-translation table base-address (CR3) register, and that register is automatically saved and restored in the TSS by the processor during task switches.
 This allows each task to point to its own set of page-translation tables, so that each task can translate virtual addresses to physical addresses independently.
-Page translation must be enabled for changes in CR3 values to have an effect on virtual-to-physical addresses are equivalent to physical addresses.
+Page translation must be enabled for changes in CR3 values to have an effect on virtual-to-physical address mapping.
+When page translation is disabled, the tables referenced by CR3 are ignored, and virtual addresses are equivalent to physical addresses.